opcr-io/policy/README.md

   brew tap opcr-io/tap && brew install opcr-io/tap/policy
    ```

-* Via nixpkg for Linux, nixOS, and macOS
+* Via the nix package manager on nixOS, other linux distros, and macOS

    At the moment the package is only available in the `unstable` channel.
 Below are some examples using nix to install `policy` via the shell, NixOS configuration, and home-manager configuration.